 The New York Times called him “a photographer who makes you ask, ‘What has happened here?'”
 And indeed, Erwin Olaf‘s images have the haunted quality of uncomfortable storytelling – not unlike the strangest, most enigmatic scenes from so many David Lynch films.

 The venerable Dutch shutterbug is genuinely having a moment in 2019, with glowing press in the Times, The Guardian, i-D Vice, and Artnet propelling him into the international culture cognoscenti spotlight this summer.
 And a solo show at the Gemeentemuseum in The Hague earlier this year was reportedly the most visited photography exhibition ever in Holland.
-But most importantly, on July 3, his much buzzed about 12 x Erwin Olaf opens at Amsterdam’s prestigious Rijksmuseum.
+But most importantly, his much buzzed about 12 x Erwin Olaf has opened at Amsterdam’s prestigious Rijksmuseum.

 It should be noted that the exalted cultural institution rarely does shows dedicated entirely to a single living artist – so the honor comes with a significant measure of gravitas.